al-ptk/nosql-table/README.md

 The benefits?
 Other than an easier time importing elements, using a system that resembles [BEM](https://getbem.com/) and making me feel clever for a silly reason, there isn't any clear benefits.
 But I did like this approach, so I plan to stick with it when using styled-components in future projects.

-**Addition** I will probably not do this anymore.
+**Edit:** I will probably not do this anymore.
 [Another person much smarter than me](https://www.youtube.com/watch?v=M3BM9TB-8yA) cautioned me about "cute, unnecessary things."
+But maybe it is a good idea?
+We will see.

 ### Translation solution